 You’ve heard of the Circle of Life, yes?
 (Don’t make us start singing.)
 Well, we borrowed the basic idea and applied it to an ag display.
 More than one ag display, in fact, but today we’ll just be talking about one: the Soybean Life Cycle display.

 What can you do with soybeans?

 It can be hard for people in the ag industry to show consumers the connection between raw ag products and the goods people use everyday.
 After all, a field full of fuzzy green soybean plants doesn’t look like the dry brown twigs and little pods that get harvested.
-And those twigs and beans don’t look anything like the foods, fuels, and other products they get turned into.
+And those twigs and beans don’t look anything like the foods, fuels, and other products they eventually become.

 And then there are the industrial uses.
-Soybeans are used to make biodiesel, an alternative fuel similar to ethanol.
-Moreover, their oil can be used to replace petroleum in some manufactured products.
+Scientists discovered a way to make biodiesel, an alternative fuel similar to ethanol, from soybeans.
+Moreover, soybean oil can be used to replace petroleum in some manufactured products.
 There’s some truly unexpected products soybeans wind up in — from carpet to car tires.

 Observing the Life Cycle

 But how to get that information out to consumers?
 When we designed the soybean life cycle display, we decided to start with some pictures.
 After all, visuals can be very effective at helping people learn and remember new facts.
 First, there’s a photo of young soybeans in a field.
 Then, there’s a photo of the harvest stage.
 And lastly, there’s a collage of photos of the products soybeans contribute to, from granola bars to biodiesel.

 All those photos document the soybeans’ existence from their early growth to their harvest to their final uses.
 And since the photos are all mounted on a wheel, this display shows the life cycle in a literal and a figurative sense.
 With the repurposed tractor steering wheel attached to the front of the display, folks can spin the wheel to cycle through each stage.
 It’s a way to view the process in its natural sequence.